elbazam/multi_object_tracking/README.md

 [implementation-of-yolov3-simplified](https://www.analyticsvidhya.com/blog/2021/06/implementation-of-yolov3-simplified/)

-- The model's name is "yolo_darknet" and is saved in "model" file.
+- The model's name is "yolo_darknet" and is saved in the "model" file.
 - The classes' names are located in the "data" folder.

-In case of using other model, change MODEL_SIZE (image input size) values in "yoloDetector.py" to the relevant ones.
+In the case of using another model, change MODEL_SIZE (image input size) values in "yoloDetector.py" to the relevant ones.

 #### Track data

-This option opens a short video of multiple moving objects and track them.
+This option opens a short video of multiple moving objects and tracks them.

 To run: